-Before our vegan days, we loved fried eggs.
-They were lusciously rich and decadent.
-A semi-firm egg-white combined with a silky, creamy yolk was the perfect combination of texture and flavor.
+Before my vegan days, I loved fried eggs, a semi-firm egg-white, slightly crisp around the edges, combined with a rich and creamy, runny yolk.
+It was the perfect combination of texture and flavors.

 1/2 to 1 block of firm or extra-firm tofu

 1 teaspoon vegan butter

 Use a Tofu Press, or clean kitchen towel to drain off the excess water from the tofu.
 Next, use a sharp knife to cut the block of tofu into 1/8-inch to 1/4-inch thick slabs, then using a Biscuit Cutter, cut the desired size of "fried egg," and the desired size hole for the "yolk center."
 OR cut away the corners to make a round/oval shape.
 Then, with a small cup (or spoon tip), cut a hole in the center that measures about 1 1/2 inches in diameter.

 Melt the butter over medium heat in a non-stick skillet (preferably cast iron).
 Add the tofu cutouts and fry until lightly browned and crisp around the edges, about 2 to 3 minutes per side.
 Place the tofu on a plate, then fill the center with the "egg yolk mixture." **

 Season with freshly ground black pepper, and enjoy!

 ** If making your "fried egg" look like a fried egg isn't essential to you - don't worry - looks aren't everything!
 For example, you can skip cutting a hole in the tofu and instead fry the sliced tofu, place it onto a plate, and drizzle the "yolk" sauce over the top.
 It's delicious either way!